arviz-devs/arviz/docs/source/index.md

 Contributions and issue reports are very welcome at [the GitHub repository](https://github.com/arviz-devs/arviz).
 We have a {ref}`contributing guide <contributing_guide>` to help you through the process.
-If you have any doubts, please do not hesitate to contact us on [gitter](https://gitter.im/arviz-devs/community).
+If you have any doubts, please do not hesitate to contact us on [GitHub Discussions](https://github.com/arviz-devs/arviz/discussions).
 :::
 :::{grid-item}